-The Parser Language : The Basics
+The Basics

-The language is the most important because it is what you use to write your parser.
+The parser language is what you use to write your parser.
 So remember, a parser is a building block of actions, which in turn, is a building block of commands.
 Also, the parsing process has 2 phases: tokenphase (tokenization) and syntaxphase (analyzation).
-So, let’s begin - what better way to learn a language than use it.
-Let’s write the most basic parser.
+To see more details of the parser language you may see:

 Let’s say you come across some basic text.
 And the rule of this text is that it is allowed 5 random characters of “ABCDE12345” separated by a new line.